 This data belongs to our client, so I would appreciate it if this could be shared to as few people as possible and can it be deleted as soon as you're done with it.

-#3 Updated by Kai Borgolte almost 3 years ago
+#3 Updated by Kai Borgolte over 3 years ago

 - File corrupt_shp.zip added